Samar State University: History

-From its humble beginning, the university began in a small one-story small building that only measured 31 meters by 12 meters based on the report by the Philippine Commission.
+The university began in a small one-story small building that only measured 31 meters by 12 meters based on the report by the Philippine Commission.
 The construction of the building was estimated at ₱19,000 pesos.
 It was inaugurated in 1912 as Samar Trade School during the incumbency of Governor Vicente Jazmines, serving as the laboratory shop of Samar Provincial High School.
 It was later converted into an independent secondary trade school.
 It had it first graduation exercise in 1932.

 On June 21, 1959, by virtue of Republic Act No. 2435, the school was converted into Samar School of Arts and Trades, offering a two-year technical curriculum in various vocational areas.
 It subsequently was given the authority to offer a four-year teacher-education curriculum, Bachelor of Science in Industrial Education (BSIE) and a four-year technical education curriculum, Bachelor of Science in Industrial Technology.
 It later expanded its programs to evening classes and extension services, and to masters-level instruction.

 In 1981, it became one of twenty-three vocational-technical institutes in the Philippines to receive the Asian Development Bank of the Philippines-Vocational Technical (ADV-VOC-TECH) counterpart loan of the MECS in the form of equipment for Automotive, Electronics, Civil and Machine Shop Technology.